hooitong/CheatChat/README.md

 - As a user, I want to create a chatroom notifying others about my location so that I can communicate with others with relative to where I am.

  > Note: The last two user stories have already been implemented but still can be improved (better geolocation algorithm) on this iteration.
 Overall, this iteration is focused on polishing the app.

- > Note: There is also a bug with socket.io sockets where the disconnection event when a person leaves the page, it takes time for the event to fire which will affect names/rooms to still appear for awhile.
-This will be fixed in iteration 3.

 Time Log
 --------